jenfranx30/savemate-backend/CATEGORY_API_DOCUMENTATION.md

 ## 🎉 Conclusion

 The SaveMate Category API provides a robust, production-ready system for managing deal categories.
-With comprehensive validation, admin authentication, hierarchical support, and extensive testing, it's ready for deployment in your application.
+With comprehensive validation, admin authentication, hierarchical support, and extensive testing, it's ready for deployment in application.

 **Key Highlights:**
 - ✅ 8 well-documented endpoints